 Individual paper presentations will be allocated 20 minutes for presentation and 10 minutes for questions.
 Proposals for panels of 3 papers (90 minutes) or roundtables of 3–5 participants (60 minutes) related to the theme of the conference are welcome.
 We aim to integrate an ambitious range of perspectives.
 Proposals incorporating practice as research, or other creative work, are encouraged.

 Please send an abstract (250 words) and a brief biographical note (150 words) to email@example.com.
 All proposals should include a title, your name(s), contact details and, if relevant, institutional affiliation(s).
 The deadline for submission of proposals is 31 August 2017.
 Notifications of acceptance or rejection will be sent on 1 October 2017.

-Jeremy Gilbert ׀ Professor of Cultural and Political Theory, University of East London
+Jeremy Gilbert ׀ Professor of Cultural and Political Theory, School of Arts and Digital Industries, University of East London

 - Amani Maihoub (CECC-UCP)